Fort Hancock (New Jersey): Interwar period

 Following World War I a number of additional changes took place in the Coast Artillery, and Fort Hancock was no exception.
 The proving ground functions were relocated to Aberdeen Proving Ground in Maryland.
 The three 8 in guns of Battery Arrowsmith were removed.
 Unusually, Battery Reynolds-McCook was stripped of all its mortars, and the mortars at Highlands were also removed.
 The 3 in M1898 guns of Battery Urmston were removed in 1920 as one of several weapon types withdrawn from service at this time.
 The new long-range 12 in batteries and a 16 in gun battery at Fort Tilden had become the primary gun defenses for Greater New York; however, the older guns remained in place until World War II.
 The new 12-inch batteries originally had open emplacements; these were casemated against air attack in 1942–43.
 Fort Hancock was generally in caretaker status from 1919 until the 1930s.
 In 1931 Batteries C and E of the 2nd Battalion, 52nd Coast Artillery (Railway) Regiment, totaling two 12-inch railway mortars and two 8-inch railway guns, were stationed at the fort.
 Subsequently, the fort was used as a practice range for other railway artillery units.

+The fort was also used as a Citizens' Military Training Camp.